easterneas/easterneas/README.md

 ## Currently...

-- 🔭 I'm currently working as a freelance web developer
+- 🔭 I'm working as a freelance web developer
-- 🌱 I’m currently learning Full Stack JavaScript @ Hacktiv8
+- 🌱 I’m learning Full Stack JavaScript @ Hacktiv8
 - 👯 I’m looking to collaborate on an upcoming open source project, The Seed project

+## Fun fact

-- ⚡ Fun fact: I love instrumental songs, especially epic ones!
+I love instrumental songs, especially epic ones!
 If you know one, please [let me know](https://eas.web.id/contact)~

 Nice to meet you!